do-community/demo-app/README.md

 tail -f /var/log/cloud-init-output.log
 ```

+After a few minutes, our launch process will have completed!
+When it does, open your load balancer IP address in a browser and check out your status page!

 ## Destroy the Application

 While it's really cool that you have a running application on your DigitalOcean account, you should probably tear it down.
 Though the resources it uses are relatively inexpensive, it _does_ actually cost money!